Top 10 Things You Should Know About Sustainable CWRU

 7. The university spends over $20 million each year on utilities that keep the lights on, heat and cool or buildings, run lab equipment, etc. Students and employees can truly can help reduce this spending and energy use by doing simple things like turning off lights and equipment when leaving the room.

 9. By eating at the Bon Appetit dining halls and restaurants, our campus supports local farmers and food producers.
-In 2014, Bon Appetit spent nearly $2 million in the local food economy (within 150 miles)—which is good for the environment and good for local jobs.
+Bon Appetit buys a standard minimum 20% of our campus food the local food economy (within 150 miles)—which is good for the environment and good for local jobs.

 10. The University Farm produces food that is eaten not only by our students and staff in the Bon Appetit dining halls, but also by animals at the Cleveland Metroparks Zoo.
 Watch a video of animals enjoying food from the farm